justinethier/cyclone/_posts/2021-04-08-Released-Cyclone-Scheme-0.28.0.md

 ---
 layout: post
 title: Released Cyclone Scheme 0.28.0
-excerpt: Allow an unlimited number of function arguments and provide friendly alternative names for SRFI libraries
+excerpt: We now allow an unlimited number of function arguments and provide friendly alternative names for SRFI libraries.
 ---

 Features